-- (1) It should be noted that based on our discussions with SCERS at the time when we prepared the GASBS 68 actuarial valuation as of June 30, 2015, we made an adjustment to reclassify the \$1,136,000 contribution made by a non-active employer (Florin Fire) during 2013/2014 that was previously classified as part of the \$210.5 million in the "Contribution Employer" category in Exhibit 3 of our June 30, 2014 GASBS 67 report to the "Other" category.
-This is done to recognize the fact that the NPLs for the non-active employers in Exhibits A1 and A2 of the GASBS 68 report have been calculated by adjusting with interest only the latest withdrawal liability amounts determined for those non-active employers. - Throughout the rest of this report, those contributions are included in the Actuarial Determined Contributions for the System's active and non-active employers. - (2) Similar to (1), we have classified the \$1,136,000 contribution made by Florin Fire during 2014/2015 in the "Other" category.
-This is again done to anticipate that the NPL for the non-active employer to be disclosed later in our GASBS 68 actuarial valuation as of June 30, 2016 will be calculated by adjusting with interest only the latest withdrawal liability amount determined for that non-active employer (and without adjusting for the \$1,136,000 contribution made during 2014/2015). - (3) Covered employee payroll represents compensation earnable and pensionable compensation.
+- We have classified the \$1,136,000 contribution made by Florin Fire during 2015/2016 in the "Other" category.
+This is done to anticipate that the NPL for the non-active employer to be disclosed later in our GASBS 68 actuarial valuation as of June 30, 2017 will be calculated by adjusting with interest only the latest withdrawal liability amount determined for that non-active employer (and without adjusting for the \$1,136,000 contribution made during 2015/2016). - Throughout the rest of this report, those contributions are included in the Actuarially Determined Contributions for the System's active and non-active employers. - (2) Covered employee payroll represents compensation earnable and pensionable compensation.
 Only compensation earnable and pensionable compensation that would possibly go into the determination of the retirement benefits are included.